bolliy/ioBroker.sun2000/README.md

 ## sun2000 adapter for ioBroker

 Read and write register data from Huawei SUN2000 inverter and LUNA2000 battery using Modbus TCP.
-Third-party devices can be integrated via the modbus proxy.
-Even a Huawei SmartLogger can be integrated.
+Third-party devices can access via the modbus proxy.
+Even a Huawei SmartLogger or an Huawei Emma can be integrated.

 [Huawei product information](https://solar.huawei.com/en/professionals/all-products?residential-smart-pv)